1. creating your cyber-dojofrom the home page one person...

 - types in the cyber-dojo's id, e.g., 3AF65A

-- clicks open a dashboardto open the dashboard page displaying all the animals and their traffic-lights
+- clicks open a dashboardto open the dashboard displaying all the animals and their traffic-lights

 - clicks any animal's traffic-light and steps through their history

-- everyone decides what to focus on improving in the next iteration
+- everyone chooses what to focus on improving in the next iteration